atulgit/Kotak_Cherry/README.md

 Folder structure is explained below.
 (Only Root folders explained).

-Data Folder-> Implements Local and Remote data sources.
+**Data Folder** -> Implements Local and Remote data sources.
 (Only Local data in our case).
 "Data Repository" pattern is used to abstract data extraction.
         It also contains Model Classes for data layer.
 Two folders for Data Repositories.
         Database Repository -> For implementing Remote or Local database methods.
         Task Repository -> To consume data from Database repository.
 It can also consume multiple data repositories and convert to single data object depending upon the requirement.

-Domain Folder-> It contains below use cases.
+**Domain Folder** -> It contains below use cases.
           BaseUseCase -> Defines Repository object & invoke method.
           FetchTaskListUseCase -> Get all tasks from local database.
           SaveTaskUseCase -> Save task to database.